Bill would ban sales of dogs, cats, rabbits at pet stores

 "Having one of the country’s highest concentrations of pet stores that sell puppies, New York State needs to end the sale of cruelly bred puppy mill dogs in pet shops," said Matt Bershadker, ASPCA president and CEO.

-"Shutting down the puppy mill pipeline will help stop unscrupulous breeders from engaging in — and profiting from — unconscionable brutality," Berkshadker said.
+"Shutting down the puppy mill pipeline will help stop unscrupulous breeders from engaging in — and profiting from — unconscionable brutality," Bershadker said.